isxuowo/mcwiki/Block-Breaker.md

 The block breaker is a unique machine, in that it is not technically a block.
 Instead, is serves as a "null chamber," where any block pushed in will break, dropping itself as an item.
 Uses 24 kW.

-When Upgraded: This machine cannot be ungraded.
+When Upgraded: This machine cannot be upgraded.

 Recipe: